World Cup 2022: Iran out but leave lasting impression – DW – 11/29/2022

 A meeting between Iran and the US at a World Cup is not new.
 They met at the 1998 edition too in a group stage dead rubber which Iran won 2-1, but neither team progressed beyond the first stage.
 This game 24 years on not only had more footballing jeopardy but came after 10 weeks of anti-government demonstrations have gripped Iranian cities, with thousands of protesters jailed and hundreds dead after the the death of 22-year-old Jina Mahsa Amini while in police custody in Tehran in September sparked a movement.

 The buildup to this game had become another frontline in the tensions between the nations, with Iran's two previous games having seen flashpoints among Iranian fans in Qatar.
-During Iran's victory over Wales on Friday, pro-Islamist supporters of the national team, some waving the Islamic Republic flag, reportedly clashed other supporters of the national side who wore pre-revolutionary flags or shirts emblazoned with "Woman.
+During Iran's victory over Wales on Friday, pro-Islamist supporters of the national team, some waving the Islamic Republic flag, reportedly clashed other supporters of the national side who wore pre-revolutionary flags or shirts emblazoned with "Women.
 Life.
-Freedom”.
+Freedom."

 Social media tensions